ps2/pod_simulator_frontend/README.md

-# Getting Started the Pod Simulator UI
+# Getting Started with the Pod Simulator UI

 This is a UI frontend for the raspberry pi based [pod simulator](https://github.com/LoopKit/pod).
 You will need to have an instance of that running before you can use this UI.
+You'll also need to [install a recent version of Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ## Configuration